DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 \end{align*}
 $$

-So the worst (best?) case scenario is that there are around **340 civilizations** in the 100-light-year bubble around Earth that could pottentially be listening to the signals from space, and the best (worst?) case scenario is that there are likely none.
+So the worst (best?) case scenario is that there are around **340 civilizations** in the 100-light-year bubble around Earth that could potentially be listening to the signals from space, and the best (worst?) case scenario is that there are likely none.

 <p align="center">
 <img src="images/surrounded_earth.png" alt="we are surrounded" style="width:350px;"/>